How To Become a Licensed Real Estate Agent in New York

 After you complete the 75-hour course, the New York Department of State requires that you take a 1 ½ hour real estate exam.

-To ensure that the course takers are ready and know the material and are in the likely position to pass the State exam on the first try, most school exams are designed to be more difficult to pass than the State exam.
+To ensure that the course takers are ready to know the material and are in a likely position to pass the State exam on the first try, most school exams are designed to be more difficult to pass than the State exam.

-Schools usually offer the real estate exam many times, which can work for those who have busy schedules such as work obligations.
-Typically, that’s once or twice a week.
+Schools usually offer the real estate exam many times, which can work for those with busy schedules and work obligations.
+Typically, that's once or twice a week.

 If you took the course online, you need to contact your online school to determine the location where you can schedule your final exam.